MadManMcIvor/AleTrail/journals/justin.md

 ## 10/20/22
+Discussed with team about project MVP, deadline, and favorites endpoint.
+Helped point out and resolve bug with favorites endpoint by working with Alex.
+Discussed taking away favourites star and replacing it with text that just adds to favorite.
+A user will be able to remove from favorites in favorites tab.
+Plan to get this implemented over the weekend and have MVP ready by monday.

 ## 10/19/22
 Continued working on implementing favorite icons and got it prepped for end points.
 Cleaned up breweries of unused functions, variables, and imports.